ucan-wg/ucan-ipld/README.md

 ## 2.2 Capabilities

-Capabilities UST be represented as a nested map from resources to abilities to non-normative caveats.
+Capabilities MUST be represented as a nested map from resources to abilities to non-normative caveats.

 ``` ipldsch
 type Capabilities = { Resource : { Ability: [ CaveatsMap ] } }